We have a small number of CPOs in MidWeight Drab and MidWeight Lynx. In stock now:

-If you need larger than 2X, please contact us directly.
-Size 3X will be $495 as soon as we can make them.
-We are also probably going to make a handful of CPOs with extra-long sleeves for $50 extra.
-If you want one, please let me know ... it will be a small, custom run.
+CPOs in size 3X, $495; 4X, $515.
+We will also make CPOs with extra-long sleeves for $50 extra.
+If you want extra-long sleeves, please let me know because it will be a small, custom run.

 If you are interested in a CPO not in stock, please place a no-obligation backorder at a price of 0, or give us a call to set up your SHIP ASAP backorder.

 CPOs are made in only in MidWeight Fabrics, in Solid Drab Color and in Lynx Pattern.
-The ShirtJacs, which are similar, will be FullWeight (Black Brown, Drab, Lynx Pattern).
+The ShirtJacs, which are similar, are FullWeight (Black, Brown, Drab, Lynx Pattern).

 The classic CPO (Chief Petty Officer) Shirt originated almost 100 years ago, and has been widely appreciated ever since.
 It’s a jacket or a shirt, depending upon what you need and what else you wear.
 In our Fabric, the CPO Shirt is extremely versatile, enhancing the basic, timeless design.

 The CPO is constructed with our own Merino Jacquard Fabric, and has been offered in both FullWeight and MidWeight Fabrics, but we now view the CPO as primarily a MidWeight garment.
 The latest production run is MidWeight only (Solid Drab Color and Lynx Pattern).
 We have our FullWeight Fabrics coming in 3rd quarter 2022, but instead of FullWeight CPOs, we plan to make FullWeight ShirtJacs.